 Top tips from investment banking recruits on how to get a job

-According to the Association of Graduate Recruiters, in 2016 investment banking members of the AGR received an average of 106 applications per vacancy, making landing a graduate job as tough as ever.
+According to the Institute of Student Employers (ISE – formerly, The Association of Graduate Recruiters or AGR), in 2016 investment banking members of the ISE received an average of 106 applications per vacancy, making landing a graduate job as tough as ever.
 We spoke to graduates working at Fidelity International, Morgan Stanley and Nomura to find out what they think got them their jobs and what you can do to maximise your chances of securing one too.

 Did you have any work experience after university and did it help?